-D. Collaboration - We define collaboration as the willingness and a • 1
+D. Collaboration - We define collaboration as the willingness and a • • ict with 1

-supervisors, colleagues, parents, community agencies and others to a -
+supervisors, colleagues, parents, community agencies and others to a

-Collaboration assists the practitioner in the development of listening skills and em pathy s kills, as well as the
+Collaboration assists the practitioner in the development of listening skills a ind em pathy s skills, a is well as the

-constructive expression of positive emotions, opinions, and view. ı
+constructive expression of positive emotions, opinions, and view.
+1 I T

 Works well on a team while encouraging, assisting, and

 inspiring peers

 to excel

 Listens thoughtfully and responsively

 Gives and receives help willingly

 Demonstrates pro-social behavior

-E. Integrity - We define integrity as the adherence to a moral code to

-dependability, honesty and respect for others.
-Practitioners serve as r ole mo dels fo r their studer its, and

-integrity is necessary for effective problem solving. ı
+E. Integrity - We define integrity as the adherence to a moral code the dependability, honesty and respect for others.
+Practitioners serve as reintegrity is necessary for effective problem solving.

 Behaves according to the King College Honor Code

 Avoids sharing information that is confidential

 Demonstrates strong work ethic

 F. Oral Communication Skills

 Shares, volunteers ideas in discussion

 Uses standard English grammar

 Expresses opinions constructively

 Communicates with competence and confidence

 G. Written Communication Skills

 Organizes writing clearly

 Uses standard English grammar without colloquial expressions

 Produces work of good legible quality

 Please comment on the following qualities of the applicant.
-Use an Areas of Strength: additi onal sh eet fo r rema arks if r ieeded
+Use an Areas of Strength: additio onal sh eet fo r rema rks if r needed

 Areas of Concern:

 Potential as a Teacher:

-Signature of Faculty: Dat e:
+Signature of Faculty: Date e: